AVEVA/CONNECT-data-services-developer-docs/content/set-up/permissions-management.md

 # Permissions management

 Within OSIsoft Cloud Services, permissions are applied to [user roles](xref:ccRoles) per resource.
 The user roles assigned to each user determine whether they can access the resource.
-You can granularly edit permissions for the following system resources:
+You can granularly edit permissions for the following system resources.
+Open the following pages for instructions on how to edit permissions for each system resource.

 - [Agents](xref:manage-agent-permissions)
 - [Asset Rules](xref:manage-asset-rules-permissions)